Zavat-e Sharq

-Zavat-e Sharq (زوات شرق, also Romanized as Z̄avāt-e Sharq; also known as Zavāt and Zuvād) is a village in Kelarestaq-e Sharqi Rural District, in the Central District of Chalus County, Mazandaran Province, Iran.
-At the 2006 census, its population was 1,225, in 305 families.
+Zavat-e Sharq (زوات شرق) (Note: Also romanized as Z̄avāt-e Sharq; also known as Zavāt and Zuvād) is a village in Kelarestaq-e Sharqi Rural District of the Central District in Chalus County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,225 in 305 households.
+The following census in 2011 counted 1,310 people in 386 households.
+The 2016 census measured the population of the village as 1,276 people in 412 households.